elceef/dnstwist/README.md

 * Wide range of domain fuzzing algorithms
 * Resolving domain names to IPv4 and IPv6
-* Queries for NS and MX records
+* Querying for NS and MX records
 * Optional: Evaluating web page similarity with fuzzy hashes
 * Optional: GeoIP location information
 * Optional: Banner grabbing for HTTP and SMTP services